TeskaLabs/splang-docs/docs/expressions/datetime.md

 timezone: <string>
 ```

-The `datetime` contains the information about the data and time to be used for formating.
+The `datetime` contains the information about the data and time to be used for formatting.
 The `format` is a string that contains specification about the format of the output.
 The `timezone` is optional information, if provided, the time will be printed in the local time specified  by the argument, otherwise UTC timezone is used.